 The credit union is expected to open for business in mid-March.
 It will be centrally located in Hackensack, at the corner of Main and Salem Streets, and will serve the banking needs of individuals and businesses throughout Bergen County.
 The credit union will provide safe and secure banking services—saving, borrowing and financial literacy—for all its members.
 Financial literacy services will be especially important for people who may have had poor or no prior banking experiences.
 Each member’s shares in 1st Bergen will be federally insured up to $250,000 and backed by the full faith and credit of the U.S. Government.

 Bergen County Executive Dennis McNerney said, “1st Bergen Federal Credit Union will create new opportunities for economic growth for residents, including the unbanked, businesses, and others in our county.
 This federally-regulated institution has been designed to instill confidence for those saving and borrowing.”

 Founding this credit union is in keeping with new strategies to help people address current economic concerns in a prudent manner.

-Robert Halsch, Treasurer of 1st Bergen and Executive Director of Bergen County Community Action Partnership, Inc. (BCCAP) said, “We urge everyone to become part of this landmark effort to meet the financial needs of people at all economic levels.
+Robert Halsch, Treasurer of 1st Bergen and Executive Director of Greater Bergen Community Action, Inc. (BCCAP) said, “We urge everyone to become part of this landmark effort to meet the financial needs of people at all economic levels.
 During these harsh economic times, our agency stepped forward in working to establish a federal credit union and to implement other significant asset development initiatives.
 In one small but significant way, this direction is very much in keeping with President Obama’s promise for a better day for all Americans.”